Learning to Defer in Congested Systems: The AI-Human Interplay: Introduction

 Our approach (Section~\ref{sec:known}) quantifies and balances the two losses hinted above (due to idiosyncrasy and delay) and is henceforth called \textsc{Balanced Admission Control for Idiosyncrasy and Delay} or \textsc{BACID} as a shorthand.
-We first calculate the expected ex-ante per-period loss of keeping a post on the platform (resp. removing it) using the distributional information of the true cost $c_j$; this loss is given by $r_k^O \coloneqq \expect{c_j^+ \mid k(j)=k}$ (resp. $r_k^R \coloneqq \expect{-c_j^- \mid k(j)=k}$).
-Hence, if a post is not admitted to human review, its per-period loss is $r_k = \min(r_k^O,r_k^R)$ and thus its \emph{idiosyncrasy loss} that aggregates over its lifetime is $r_k\ell_k$.
-On the other hand, admitting a post incurs \emph{delay loss}, which is the increase in congestion for future posts due to the limited human capacity.
-Motivated by the drift-plus-penalty literature \cite{stolyar2005maximizing,huang2009delay,neely2022stochastic}, we estimate the delay loss of a post by the number of posts of the same type currently waiting for reviews.
-We then admit a post if (a weighted version of) its idiosyncrasy loss (which one can avoid by admission) \emph{exceeds} the estimated delay loss (which occurs due to the admission).
-For scheduling, we choose in each period the type with the most number of waiting posts (weighted by the difficulty to review this type) to review.
-We show that while heuristics like \textsc{AI-Only} or \textsc{Human-Only} have average regret at least $\Omega(\ell_{\max})$ (Propositions~\ref{prop:ai-only} and \ref{prop:human-only}), where $\ell_{\max}$ is the maximum lifetime, \textsc{BACID} achieves a $O(\sqrt{K\ell_{\max}})$ average regret even with general time-varying arrivals and capacities (Theorem~\ref{thm:bacid}).
-This bound is optimal on the dependence on $\ell_{\max}$ as we also show a lower bound $\Omega(\sqrt{\ell_{\max}})$ for any deterministic policy (Theorem~\ref{thm:lower-bound}).
-Numerical simulations demonstrate substantial improvement of $\bacid$ compared with congestion-unaware heuristics (Section~\ref{sec:numeric-nonstationary}), even when the latter heuristics can adapt to the non-stationary arrival and capacity patterns.
+We first calculate the expected ex-ante loss of accepting a job on the platform (resp. rejecting it) using the distributional information of the true cost $C_t$; this loss is given by $\ell_k^+ \coloneqq \expect{\max(C_t,0) \mid \kappa(t)=k}$ (resp. $\ell_k^- \coloneqq \expect{-\min(C_t,0) \mid \kappa(t)=k}$).
+Hence, if a job is not admitted to human review, its \emph{idiosyncrasy} loss is $\ell_k = \min(\ell_k^+,\ell_k^-)$.
+On the other hand, admitting a job \emph{leads to delay loss}, which is the increase in congestion for future jobs due to the limited human capacity.
+Motivated by the drift-plus-penalty literature \citep{stolyar2005maximizing,huang2009delay,neely2022stochastic}, we estimate the delay loss of a job by the number of jobs with the same type currently waiting for reviews.
+We then admit a job if (a weighted version of) its idiosyncrasy loss (which one can avoid by admission) \emph{exceeds} the estimated delay loss (which occurs due to the admission).
+For scheduling, we choose in each period the type with the most number of waiting jobs (weighted by the difficulty to review this type) to review.
+We show that \textsc{BACID} achieves a $O(\sqrt{KT})$ regret even with general time-varying arrivals and capacities (Theorem~\ref{thm:bacid}).
+This bound is optimal on the dependence on $T$ as we also show a lower bound $\Omega(\sqrt{T})$ for any policy (Theorem~\ref{thm:lower-bound}).